Collaborative Growth

 Studios must build, certify, and patch separate versions for each console.
 That means duplicated QA cycles, compliance hurdles, and ongoing maintenance costs.
 For smaller teams, this can stall bold ideas.
 (Innovation is risky enough without triple the workload.)
 For more on how smaller studios navigate this tension, see are indie games leading innovation.

-Market Fragmentation
+Market fragmentation

 And when matchmaking pools merge, fairness concerns explode.
 Skill-based systems calibrated separately don’t always translate cleanly.

-Engine & Hardware Discrepancies
+Engine & hardware discrepancies

 Players notice.
 They always notice.